Your Basket

 The Long-Term Role of Soil Organic Carbon

 Soil organic carbon will remain central to the future of climate-resilient landscapes.
-Rebuilding and stabilising soil carbon offers benefits that extend far beyond carbon accounting — improving food security, biodiversity, water regulation, and land value.
+Rebuilding and stabilising soil carbon offers benefits that extend beyond carbon accounting, improving food security, biodiversity, water regulation, and land value.

-Biochar is not a silver bullet, but it is a valuable tool within a wider soil health strategy, particularly where long-term carbon retention and resilience are priorities.
+Biochar is not a silver bullet, but it is a useful tool within a wider soil health strategy, particularly where long-term carbon retention and resilience are priorities.

 Soil organic carbon, biochar, and climate-resilient landscapes are deeply interconnected.
 By focusing on soil as a living system and carbon as a long-term asset, land managers can build landscapes that are more resilient, productive, and environmentally robust.

-At Carbon Gold, we work to support soil carbon solutions that are practical, evidence-based, and aligned with the realities of land management in a changing climate.
+At Carbon Gold, we work to support soil carbon approaches that are practical, evidence-based, and aligned with the realities of land management in a changing climate.
+Carbon Gold does not currently publish product-level lifecycle assessments.
+The information on this page describes biochar as a material and is drawn from independent scientific and certification sources.